microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 | V100 | 9% | 7% | 8% | 7% |
 | A6000 | 10% | 11% | 6% | 8% |

 Table 2.
-Average P90 latency reduction in percentage when compared to the latency with CUDA kernels in Deepspeed.
+Average P90 latency reduction in percentage when compared to the Deepspeed with CUDA kernels.

 </div>